2019 Annual Report

 North Lauderdale Fire/Rescue

 Mission: Lifeline EMS Recognition Award

-North Lauderdale, July 8th, 2015 — The City of North Lauderdale Fire/Rescue Department has received the American Heart Association’s Mission: Lifeline® EMS Bronze Award for implementing quality improvement measures for the treatment of patients who experience severe heart attacks.
+North Lauderdale, July the, 2015 — The City of North Lauderdale Fire/Rescue Department has received the American Heart Association’S Mission: Lifeline® EMS Bronze Award for implementing quality improvement measures for the treatment of patients who experience severe heart attacks.

 Every year, more than 250,000 people experience aSTEMI, or ST Elevation Myocardial Infarction, a type of heart attack caused by a complete blockage of blood flow to the heart that requires timely treatment.
 To prevent death, it’s critical to restore blood flow as quickly as possible, either by surgically opening the blocked vessel or by giving clot-busting medication.

 Unfortunately, a significant number don't receive prompt reperfusion therapy, which is critical in restoring blood flow.
 Mission: Lifeline seeks to save lives by closing the gaps that separate STEMI patients from timely access to appropriate treatments.
 Mission: Lifeline’s EMS recognition program recognizes those emergency responders for their efforts in improving STEMI systems of care and improving the quality of life for these patients.